mattf1n/lm-intervention/README.md

 ## TODOs
+* Scaling up
-* Scale up to running interventions on multiple ambiguous words (such as doctor, nurse)
+  * Scale up to running interventions on multiple ambiguous words (such as doctor, nurse).
   * Scale up to using multiple gendered words for determining the desired intervention (actor, actress, etc.) Currently only using "man" and "woman".
+  * Scale up to more sentence structures.
+  * Can collect examples from corpora based on POS templates.
+* Relate the different interventions to causal inference literature.
+  * Currently implemented the indirect effect from mediation analysis, i.e. the input stays the same and we modify one mediator (a neuron).
+Implement the direct effect, i.e. the input changes and we hold one neuron fixed.
+  * The alpha multiplier may be explained by sensitivity analysis from CI.
 * Aggregate statistics of successful interventions nicely.
 Currently has the number of flips (and log probs) from "he" to "she" continuation.
 Plot the log probs nicely per layer.
-* Currently implemented the indirect effect from mediation analysis, i.e. the input stays the same and we modify one mediator (a neuron).
-Implement the direct effect, i.e. the input changes and we hold one neuron fixed.
 * Comment from Jesse Vig says that the layer output is unnormalized, since normalization is deferred to the next layer.
 We may want to intervene after normalization instead.
 * Attention-related analysis:
 	* Interventions on value vectors (and maybe key vectors) of ambiguous word, e.g., how does erasing particular neuron in value vector (in particular layer/head) for "teacher" impact probability of "he" vs. "she"?
 Since value vectors are small (length 64 in GPT-2 small) and attention heads tend to specialize in particular behavior (coreference resolution?), we might see a large impact from individual neurons.